 Retired U.S. Air Force General Robin Rand was appointed Chief Executive Officer of the Gary Sinise Foundation in October 18, 2018, after serving on active duty in the United States Air Force for over 40 years.

-General (Ret) Robin Rand has been appointed Chief Executive Officer of the Gary Sinise Foundation as of October 18, 2018, after retiring from the United States Air Force.
-He entered the Air Force in 1974 and graduated from the U.S. Air Force Academy in 1979 with a Bachelor of Science Degree.
-He received a Master of Science degree in aeronautical science from Embry Riddle Aeronautical University; Master of Arts Degree in national security policy from the Naval War College; and was a fellow of the Pinnacle Course at the National Defense University.
+He entered the United States Air Force in 1974 and graduated from the United States Air Force Academy in 1979 with a Bachelor of Science Degree in Aviation Science.
+He has also received a Master of Science degree in aeronautical science from Embry-Riddle Aeronautical University; Master of Arts Degree in national security policy from the Naval War College.

 During his military career, that included six overseas assignments, he had multiple flying assignments; served as an air liaison officer duty with the U.S. Army; and completed staff tours on the Joint Staff, Office of the Secretary of Defense, and Headquarters United States Air Force.
 General Rand is a command pilot with over 5,100 flying hours, including more than 480 combat hours.